SunTrust to stop financing companies that manage private prisons

 Similar moves by banks have proven to be mostly symbolic because other lenders are filling the void left by the big banks.

-In response to activism last year, Bank of America, Citigroup Inc (C.N) and BlackRock Inc (BLK.N), the world’s largest asset manager, said they were limiting business with gunmakers in various ways.
+In response to activism last year, Bank of America, Citigroup Inc and BlackRock Inc, the world’s largest asset manager, said they were limiting business with gunmakers in various ways.
 But others, including Wells Fargo, declined to follow suit, and filings show firearms companies retain access to a wide range of financing options.
+(Reporting by Imani Moise Editing by Paul Simao)